Categories

 Within an Olympic Games, the practice of sports medicine is simplified in a sense because every member of the team has one goal in mind: win the gold medal.
 Every aspect of an athlete’s physical and mental health is therefore optimized and every treatment decision made with the ultimate goal in mind.

 At Group23, we strive to practice Sports Medicine differently – and your personal goal is what drives our treatment plan.
 To develop our unique concept of care, we drew on the wealth of experience within our physician and physiotherapy group which is comprised of practitioners that have worked at the highest levels of sport such as the NHL, CFL, USports, Alpine Canada, World Championships, and Olympics Games.
-This concept of care stresses the critical importance of having G23 patients set a goal (what we call a #RiseAbove Goal) in the same way that an athlete sets a goal of winning an Olympic gold medal.

 #RiseAbove goals are SMART goals, that is they are Specific (win a gold medal in Men’s Ice Hockey), Measurable (we win or we don’t), Actionable (team is capable to performing at elite level), Realistic (yes, we qualified for the Olympics and have a team with the talent to win a gold medal), Time-bound (Gold medal game is February 20, 2022).